cpraveen/cpraveen.github.io/comp/clawpack.md

 This should install a link in your `$HOME/.local/lib/python#.#/site-packages` directory.

-You can also do this inside a conda environment in order to not mess with your base environment, see below for how to do this.
+**Recommended**: You can also do this inside a conda environment in order to not mess with your base environment, see below for how to do this.

 [Test a fortran example](http://www.clawpack.org/first_run_fortran.html#first-run-fortran)